HKUSTGZ-IADC/LCECalib/README.md

 ## Dataset Preparation

-We provide data used in our paper here: xxxx.
+We provide data used in our paper here: http://gofile.me/72EEc/AofUEbatL.
 Please download and store them according to below folder structure

 * simu_data_bias/
   * simu_data_1 - simu_data_10: simulated data at the noise levels from 1-10